Always H.E.A.R. Hearing Center – 309-664-6200 – 2101 Eastland Drive, Suite F, Bloomington -Audiologists Bloomington IL

 Hearing loss is something that can take place gradually as part of the natural aging process.
 Approximately 30 percent of people nationally over age 65 experience some degree of hearing loss.
 For people over age 75, that figure increases to approximately 50 percent.
 We can divide hearing loss into three types:

--Sensorineural hearing loss.
-Involving the inner ear.
+– Sensorineural hearing loss pertains to the inner ear.

 The aging process and continual exposure to very loud noises are each contributors to hearing loss.
 There are also other factors including as excessive buildup of earwax that may temporarily affect hearing.

 In general, most kinds of hearing loss are not reversible.
 However, with the help of Audiologists Bloomington IL it’s possible to improve what you can hear.

 -Muffling of sounds, particularly speech.